-I am somewhat ambivalent about splayed feet (also known as ‘French’ feet): They first appeared in the late eighteenth-century, on which basis I almost feel I should have a soft spot for them, but they always look to me as if they are straining perilously under the weight of grossly overladen drawers.
+I am somewhat ambivalent about splayed feet (also known in some quarters as ‘French’ feet): They first appeared in the late eighteenth-century, on which basis I almost feel I should have a soft spot for them, but they always look to me as if they are straining perilously under the weight of grossly overladen drawers.

 Seeing a chest or bookcase with splayed feet, I am always reminded of a sorry incident that occurred many years ago on a sunny summer’s afternoon.
 I had been invited to a friend’s for tea and as we sat on their terrace, my friend’s neighbour appeared out of nowhere.
 She was cordially invited to join us and another seat – one of those cast aluminium reproductions of nineteenth-century cast iron garden seats – was brought over to the table.
 The neighbour was a substantial woman, the size of whose derrière indicated, to me at least, that two seats or perhaps a sturdy bench might have been a more sapient offering.

 For a full hour and a half, I sat and watched the woman gulping cups of tea and inhaling scones and cake, the whole while, sinking slowly from view behind the fruit and flower arrangement in the centre of the table.
 Her predicament eventually dawned on her when mastication was impeded by her gradually rising knees.
 A muffled cry from behind her now tightly clenched teeth pre-empted a brief and utterly futile struggle before she slumped inelegantly onto the crazy paving – still clutching a fist full of scone.
 The woman – cloaked in embarrassment… and jam… and cream – beat a hasty retreat.